pubblica amministrazione

 • full transparency is technically difficult.
 Even when public decision makers have the best intentions, they live in a system so complicated as to be incomprehensible for the uninitiated.
 For example, Kublai’s first year was delivered through an in-house company of the State, Studiare Sviluppo.
 In its second year, the Department’s legal office changed its mind and claimed that would not be possible: though Studiare Sviluppo and the Department itself have a common origin in the Ministry of the economy, the creation of the Ministry of economic development in 2006 (which contains the Department, but not Studiare Sviluppo) had created a rift between the two organizations.
 Delivery would have to go through Invitalia, another in-house of the State.
 This distinction is difficult to understand, so much that it remains controversial within the Department: in 2009 some of its programmes continued to flow through Studiare Sviluppo, but not Kublai.
 How do you tell a story like this in the “About” page?

 • costs tend to balloon.
 Kublai 2009 had a higher budget than its 2008 version, but its effectivess seemed to decrease.
 Why?
 Partly because the overhead had gone up.
 Studiare Sviluppo charges 15% of the project’s budget to take care of all the administrative details; Invitalia’s overhead is more difficult to estimate and it varies from one project to another; with exceptions, it seems to oscillate between 30 and 40% (source: talks with several employees and former employees of the Department.
-I asked Invitalia for a precise figure, and am waiting for a precise figure).
+I asked Invitalia for a precise figure, and am waiting for an answer).

 • decision making always takes a long time, and it is always subject to uncertainty.
 To give you an idea, Kublai 3 should have started in January 2010.
 The idea was to activate a project, led by Invitalia, and use that as co-financing of a larger project, funded by the European Regional Development Fund.
 This, however, would have required a change in Invitalia’s accounting system (in ERDF projects human labor must be accounted for as a direct cost, excluding overhead).
 In May we realized that Invitalia could not or would not make this change fast enough (I’m told they are still in the process).
 Tito had to initiate a second procedure which tapped into a different financial source; this new procedure was launched in June, but moved very slowly, with a lot of backtracking and all kind of pitfalls springing up, without us apparently being able to see them coming and avoid them.
 We thought it would be over in September, then in November, then in February, and we turned out to be wrong every time.
 In February Tito and I agreed to come out.
 The truth is that no one can tell what will happen and when.